This is a public but unlisted page. This page was updated on 3/31/2021.

 When leaving the track, we must file out in single file order.
 An adult with a student needs to lead the way with the rest of the ensemble following close behind with as little space between each instrument as possible.

-The timpani cart DOES NOT MOVE without adult help.
+The timpani cart (if being used) DOES NOT MOVE without adult help.

 An instrument with a student and adult must be at the end of the line also watching the line and making sure nothing goes wrong.